 Why Refer to Our Pediatric Hematology/Oncology Program?

-- We are the only Pediatric Hematology/Oncology Program at a National Cancer Institute-designated cancer center in New Jersey.
+- We are the only Pediatric Hematology/Oncology Program at a National Cancer Institute-designated Comprehensive Cancer Center in New Jersey.

 - We provide a holistic treatment program for children with cancer and their families, with a psychosocial support team of psychologists, psychiatrist, nurses, child life specialists, social workers and teachers.

 - We house a nationally recognized thrombosis and hemophilia center.

 - We manage more than 6,000 pediatric patient visits a year, including hundreds of new cancer cases, patients with sickle cell anemia and other blood disorders.

-- We follow nearly 500 cancer survivors in our long-term and late-affects clinic.
+- We follow nearly 500 cancer survivors in our long-term and late-effects clinic.

 - We provide our patients access to the latest clinical trials, some of which are only available through NCI-designated Comprehensive Cancer Centers and in collaboration with industry and cooperative groups such as Children’s Oncology Group.
 Find a clinical trial